 Since then the Basilica Cistern in Istanbul has undergone different cleaning and restoration operations.
 The venue became a popular tourist attraction following a clean-up in 1987.

-Marble Marvels Of The Basilica Cistern in Istanbul
+Marble Marvels Of The Basilica Cistern

 Visitors now get to explore via raised wooden walkways built across the shallow water that reflects the 140m length and 70m breadth of the Cistern.
 (On our visit it was virtually drained for maintenance work.)
 Low level lighting illuminates the giant hollow just enough to maintain an exciting, spooky/intriguing atmosphere, enhanced by the echoes of voices and droplets of water that plop nearby.